 The labor draw area for Toccoa-Stephens County includes six Georgia counties (Banks, Franklin, Habersham, Hart, Rabun, and Stephens) and two South Carolina counties (Anderson and Oconee).
 Skilled workers are available from the unemployed, underemployed, and employed ranks.

-Toccoa-Stephens County has a 100-year record of growing and supporting dynamic, international and family-owned, manufacturing facilities.
-Today, Toccoa-Stephens County boasts operations such as American Woodmark, Winchester, VA; Applegate Insulation, Webberville, MI; Caterpillar, Peoria, IL; Coats & Clark, Charlotte, NC; Dewtex, Lancashire, England; Eaton, Cleveland, OH; ITR (ASI Industries), Yonkers, NY; Lanier Clothes, Atlanta, GA; Sage Automotive Interiors, Greenville, SC; Patterson Pump, Mansfield, OH; Standard Register, Dayton, OH; and Trachte, Oregon, WI.
+Toccoa-Stephens County has a 145-year record of growing and supporting dynamic, international and family-owned, manufacturing facilities.
+Today, Toccoa-Stephens County boasts operations such as American Woodmark, Winchester, VA; Applegate Insulation, Webberville, MI; ASI Southeast, Yonkers, NY; Coats & Clark, Charlotte, NC; Dewtex, Lancashire, England; Eaton, Cleveland, OH; Lanier Clothes, Atlanta, GA; Nifco KTW, Weissenberg, Germany; Sage Automotive Interiors, Greenville, SC; Sark Wire, Istanbul, Turkey; Patterson Pump, Mansfield, OH; Taylor Communications, Mankato, MN; and Trachte, Oregon, WI.

 Through the years, Toccoa-Stephens County has had considerable success in recruiting and supporting successful manufacturing concerns and possesses an experienced and trained labor force that is virtually non-union within the county.